GarciaInes/Scrum-Mastering/Retro/Antipatterns.md

 ### Antidotes
 * Set scene of problem solvers with a common challenge
-* Spend time BREAKING dependencies, rather than managing them.
+* Spend time BREAKING dependencies, rather than managing them
-* favour finishing over starting.
+* Favour finishing over starting
-* move to experiements over broad statements
+* Move to experiements over broad statements
-* craft time to enable space for actions options generations & selection
+* Craft time to enable space for actions options generations & selection
+* Prompt to options diversification, encourage other points of view and reassure healthy challenges as part of the process to get to a better options/views

 #### New lens
 Use Systems Thinking, its a way of looking at the world as series of interconnected webs (systems within systems and which are interacting and contradicting)